-Listen to music educator and guitarist, Brian Jump, as he explores music philosophy, education, and technology.
+Listen to music educator and guitarist, Brian Jump, as he explores music history, performance, philosophy, and education.

 #9 — How Music Dies